privacy-tech-lab/ccpa-metrics/README.md

 ## View Metrics and Visualizations

-This repo contains CCPA metrics and visualizations.
-All data is contained in the csv file, which is visualized in a [Google Sheet](https://docs.google.com/spreadsheets/d/1VzyTpjWgAoR36oYVhSoX9Qzynj1uV61tvV6Tt5B5P7I/edit#gid=0).
+This repo contains data for CCPA metrics and visualizations.
+The data is available in the websites folder and entered into a [Google Sheet](https://docs.google.com/spreadsheets/d/1VzyTpjWgAoR36oYVhSoX9Qzynj1uV61tvV6Tt5B5P7I/edit#gid=0).

 ## Contribution